StarQueen342/simple-discord-bot-2024/README.md

-# Simple discord bot in 2024
+# Simple discord bot in 2024, and fixes
 Discord bot using discordjs14 in 2024

 u need have node.js